Cobb–Douglas production function

-In economics and econometrics, the Cobb–Douglas production function is a particular functional form of the production function, widely used to represent the technological relationship between the amounts of two or more inputs (particularly physical capital and labor) and the amount of output that can be produced by those inputs.
+In economics and econometrics, the Cobb–Douglas production function is a particular functional form of the production function, widely used to represent the relationship between the amounts of two or more inputs (particularly physical labor and capital) and the amount of output that can be produced by those inputs.
 The Cobb–Douglas form was developed and tested against statistical evidence by Charles Cobb and Paul Douglas between 1927 and 1947; according to Douglas, the functional form itself was developed earlier by Philip Wicksteed.

 Formulation

-In its most standard form for production of a single good with two factors, the function is given by:
+The most common version of the function is given by: